How to Success Fruit Trees in Your Home Garden

 encourages the tree to develop more fruiting wood.
 Individual trees need different fruiting wood and observation in this regard is necessary for correct pruning.
 Fruit trees obtained new with two or more leaders, should be cut back to 18cm above the separation point.
 Make the cut above an outward-pointing bud in the same way as when pruning shrubs.

 When dealing with a single-stemmed tree, cut back to 40cm from the ground and plant.
-After it produced more stems, pick the strongest three or four and remove the rest.
+After it produces more stems, pick the strongest three or four and remove the rest.
 The idea is to ultimately shape your fruit tree to a cup shape, enabling the sun to reach the center.
 Inward-growing stems and branches should be removed, as they appear and at the origin point.

 The next winter pruning will be the shortening of the leaders’ new growth.
 Choose an outward-growing bud for the cut, leaving two-thirds of the new growth.
 The following year’s pruning should be that of lateral shoots, keeping in mind a cup shape.
 Cut these back, but leave those well-spaced and strongest.

 Prune these again at the leaf-falling season to half their length.
-Ensuring cup-shape, sturdy branches, and a balance between its top size and root growth will be the aim of pruning during the first three years, after which the tree types will indicate pruning specifics.
+Ensuring shape, sturdy branches, and a balance between its top size and root growth will be the aim of pruning during the first three years, after which the tree types will indicate pruning specifics.

 Peach and Nectarine